SchweizerischeBundesbahnen/markdown2html-maven-plugin/src/test/resources/expected/without_build.md

 ## Installation to Polarion

-To install the extension to Polarion `ch.sbb.polarion.extension.variants-facade-<version>.jar` should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.variants-facade/eclipse/plugins` It can be done manually or automated using maven build:
+To install the extension to Polarion `ch.sbb.polarion.extension.extension-name-<version>.jar` should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.extension-name/eclipse/plugins` It can be done manually or automated using maven build:
 ```bash
 mvn clean install -P install-to-local-polarion